Evolutionary Medicine: Transforming Our Understanding of Human Health and Disease

 2023-09-24 11:41:00

 Years later, friends at a local natural history museum pointed out to Nesse the theory that aging is simply a side effect of evolutionary pressure that selects some genes over others.
-If a condition only manifests itself after an organism passes its reproductive peak, then there will be no selective pressure to prevent it from being transmitted.
+If a condition only manifests itself following an organism passes its reproductive peak, then there will be no selective pressure to prevent it from being transmitted.

-Nesse is now credited with being the founding father of evolutionary medicine, sometimes also known as medicine Darwiniana relatively new and growing discipline that applies evolutionary theory to questions about human health and disease.
+Nesse is now credited with being the founding father of evolutionary medicine, sometimes also known as medicine Darwiniana relatively new and growing discipline that applies evolutionary theory to questions regarding human health and disease.

 While most modern medical research focuses on the physical and molecular causes of diseases, Evolutionary medicine tries to understand why we might have evolved to be susceptible to diseases in the first place, and how we can use evolution to combat them.
 “What we’re dealing with here is a completely new basic science that hasn’t been applied to medicine,” Nesse says.

-It is a very big undertaking to completely change what we think about what the human body is and how it works.
+It is a very big undertaking to completely change what we think regarding what the human body is and how it works.
 Their work is already beginning to change our understanding of how cancers and autoimmune diseases develop.
 It is also revealing new strategies to address harmful healthcare problems, such as antimicrobial resistance.
 “I was surprised that there were so many practical implications in such a short time,” Nesse says.

 Cancers are in themselves a demonstration of the evolutionary process in a microcosm.
 They are groups of cells that continually compete and cooperate with each other in a way that helps the tumor grow and flourish..
 A recent study highlighted the almost “infinite” ability of cancer cells to evolve and survive.